sfrajaona/Digital_PoA/README.md

 * In the GUI, go to the **Model** menu → **Open model**.
 * Select the file: `modelSimple.prism`.
 * The model should appear in the right pane.
-If parsed successfully, a green checkmark will appear next to the model name in the left pane.
+If parsed successfully, a checkmark ✅ will appear next to the model name in the left pane.
 * Confirm that the model type is shown as **csg** (concurrent stochastic game).

 ---